coldmayo/SolvedCrackMes/README.md

 # SolvedCrackMes

-A repo of all the crackme's I've solved
+This is a repo of all the crackme's I've solved.

+In each folder it contains the ELF file and what I believe to be the source code of the executable.